aravind289/Surf_website/README.md

 # Semantic File Search

 A web application for semantic file search built with Next.js, FastAPI, and Chroma DB.
+This application indexes files from your system and allows you to search them using natural language queries.

 ## Project Structure

 ```
 ├── frontend/         # Next.js frontend application
-└── backend/          # FastAPI backend application
+└── backend/          # FastAPI backend application with ChromaDB
 ```

 ## Setup Instructions